-Hazard Insurance insures against losses associated with damages to property due to natural phenomena such as fire, flooding, severe storms, earthquakes and the likes.
-Based on policy, the property owner will receive compensation in the situations of damages to properties by natural disasters under-listed.
-Generally, the property owner is required to pay insurance premiums mostly, biannually, or annually depending on the terms of the policy.
+Hazard Insurance insures against losses associated with damages to property due to natural phenomena such as fire, flooding, severe storms, earthquakes and the like.
+Based on policy, the property owner will receive compensation in the event of damages to covered properties by natural disasters.
+Generally, the property owner is required to pay insurance premiums – mostly bi-annually or annually depending on the terms of the policy.

-Generally, the owner’s policy will does not cover all natural events which might result in damage to property, however a number of contingency plans are put in place to ensure damage is catered for.
-However this might be placed into separate insurance policies.
-Places of high risks such as Florida requires that its citizens, home or property owners take out time to apply for additional insurance policy to cover for any damages not under-listed in the general insurance policies.
+Generally, the owner’s policy does not cover all natural events which might result in damage to property.
+However, a number of contingency plans are put in place to ensure damage is catered for or might be placed into separate insurance policies.
+High risk locations, such as Florida, require that its home or property owners apply for an additional insurance policy to cover any damages not listed in the general insurance policies.

 References for Hazard Insurance

 - Charity hazard—A real hazard to natural disaster insurance?, Raschky, P. A., & Weck-Hannemann, H. (2007).
 Environmental Hazards, 7 (4), 321-329.
 This paper gives an economic analysis of the institutional arrangements on the market for natural disaster insurances focusing on imperfections caused by governmental financial relief.
 It explains why charity hazard is a thron in the flesh for natural disaster insurances.

 - Beyond moral hazard : Insurance as moral opportunity , Beyond moral hazard: Insurance as moral opportunity, Stone, D. A. (1999).
 Conn.
 Ins.
 LJ, 6, 11.
 This article looks into the morality of natural disaster insurances and the risks of exploitation.